-When you do not use the unit for a while, the display may be turned off to save power.
-You can also configure the unit to go into sleep mode after the specified duration has expired (see Turning Off Your Unit on page 22).
+When you do not use the unit for a while, the display may be dimmed or turned off to save power.
+You can also configure the unit to go into sleep mode after the specified duration has expired (see Turning off Your Unit on page 60).

-For all of these actions, you can set idle durations for AC adapter/charger and battery operation.
+For all of these actions, you can set idle durations for AC adapter/charger (or power cord) and battery operation.
 The values that you set are kept in memory even when you turn the unit off.

-Note: When the backlight is turned off and the LED is lit and not blinking, the unit operation is not interrupted.
+Note: When the backlight is turned off and the unit operation is not interrupted.
 Touch anywhere on the screen to return to normal operation.